LeVlad/BusyMammaBee/README.md

 While browsing the website anyone can :

-1. Read specific articles retaling to specific issues (SPD, ADHD, Weaning,Colic, etc)
+1. Read specific articles relating to specific issues with babies and toddlers (SPD, ADHD, Weaning,Colic, etc)
-2. Read other people's experiences, trials and errors.
+2. Further research articles to learn more.
-3. Connect with other people through the forum option
+3. Link with FB, TW or IG with likeminded people.

 Outside of the website there are options on linking through social media (*Facebook*, *Instagram*,  *Twitter*)